 What is Israel’s relationship to the Holocaust?

-Information-wise, the only realistic news source on happenings in the West Bank is Maan News (and, facing pressure from the Israel-collaborating Palestinian Authority, even it is significantly compromised), online at https://www.maannews.com/ For those of us who like to see things the way they actually are, the only truely valid option is of course to GO THERE.
-I roamed the West Bank for about ten days in 2014.
+Jewish Americans exert tremendous influence in the U.S. media and press.
+It is difficult to find out what is really happening in Palestine, short of actually going there.
+Information-wise, the only realistic news source on happenings in the West Bank is Maan News (and, facing pressure from the Israel-collaborating Palestinian Authority, even it is significantly compromised), online at https://www.maannews.com/ But nothing prepared me for what I saw when I roamed the West Bank for about ten days in 2014.
 If you are a U.S. citizen it is fairly easy to enter (past Israeli immmigration and security--though they do vigorously question you).
 The Palestinians are surprisingly friendly to foreigners, though they are clearly under political duress--with some signs of visible fear and reluctance to talk about their situation or anything relating to politics--a dynamic undoubtedly heightened today.
 In places like Hebron and Nabi Saleh, you can watch the IDF tear gas and abuse Palestinian kids.
 The IDF uses epic amounts of tear gas on the Palestinians.
 I experienced the Pennsylvania-made gas once, and woa! does it burn (much worse than the stuff I've wiffed in Latin America on a couple of occasions).
 They also use a U.S.-made concoction called "Skunk spray", which is actually rotting dead corpse spray.
 You can smell it days later after a village or refugee camp has been bombed with it--and even then it still makes you nauseous.
 To my surprise (being an English-speaking American), Israeli settlers on the West Bank were not very accessible.
 They live in compounds and generally don't seem to want to talk to visitors or outsiders.
 Meanwhile, in Jerusalem you can experience a religious Disneyland!
 I still remember watching a middle-aged Asian man loudly commanding his wife to "Kiss it!
 Kissi it!" as he took her picture while she knelt at the 'Stone of Unction', where (fat chance) Christ's body supposedly laid.
 It is indeed a fun and funny world, occupied by a highly irrational, remarkably banal, and wholly self-destructive human species.
 It will be quite a shame if the current President of the United States--with the mental development of an eight-year-old and the emotional development of a four-year-old--does something stupid that ends it all.

 Pictured above: Israel has repeatedly used U.S.-supplied White Phosphorous on Palestinian civilians in the Gaza Strip—which is a good testing laboratory for military hardware.